Contents

 Contact

-Use eMail, not twitter, not youtube, not artstation, not blender market, and not the Blender Artists or polycount threads for reporting of errors.
+Use eMail, not X, not Youtube, not Artstation, not Superhive messages, and not the Blender Artists thread for reporting of any issues or problems you have with the Addon.

 How do I snap decals to a surface?